Learn How To Publish An Ebook For Free With Amazon Self-Publishing

 Nothing to spend here apart from your time.

-Before deciding on the title for your book, do a search on Amazon and Google to see if it has been used by other authors.
-You could be surprised how difficult it is to find a unique book title.
+You could be surprised by how difficult it is to find a unique book title.

-I always recommend paying for a professional book cover designer.
+There are some publishing services that need a professional.
+I always recommend paying for a professional cover designer.

-However, if you want to avoid paying for a book cover, there are a few traps you should avoid.
+However, if you want to avoid paying for a book designer, there are a few traps you should avoid.

-- Never use Microsoft Word to create a book cover.
-It will result in a flat unattractive cover.
+1. Never use Microsoft Word to create a book cover.
+It will result in a flat, unattractive cover.

-- Do not create your cover in an odd dimension.
-A book cover should almost always have a height to width ratio of 1.6.
+3. Do not create your cover in an odd dimension.
+A book cover should almost always have a height-to-width ratio of 1.6.

 If you can’t steal or copy images, how can you create a book cover?